-Building an Advocacy Corps: Lessons from Urban Social Movements
+Building a Trained Advocacy Corps: Lessons from Urban Social Movements

 Social change in our cities has seldom occurred without the influence of movement activists.
 Successful urban social movements and similar frameworks from the past should guide our efforts to develop a trained advocacy corps focused on a broad range of livability issues with the goal of creating communities and neighborhoods that work for all ages and abilities.
 In this presentation, aging studies professor Sharon Baggett discusses the results of a three-year training grant in which citizen advocates, older adults and people with disabilities participated in an intensive five-day training to gain knowledge and develop "livability advocacy" skills for achieving needed community change.